mcmenaminadrian/riscyforth/README.md

 **MOD**                     Get the second item in the stack modulo the top item

-**SLASH_MOD**               Divide the second item in the stack by the first and then store the remainder and the quotient (quotient at the top of the stack)
+**SLMOD**               Divide the second item in the stack by the first and then store the remainder and the quotient (quotient at the top of the stack) **/MOD** is recognised and expanded to SLMOD

 **NEGATE**                  Negate the top of the stack